grumpyclimber/construction/post2.md

 ```
 ...or check [this article](https://medium.com/@gianpaul.r/tokenization-and-parts-of-speech-pos-tagging-in-pythons-nltk-library-2d30f70af13b)

+## Chunking
-We can tag each word, so let's try looking for specific patterns!
+We can tag each word, so let's try looking for specific patterns a.k.a. chunks!
 What are we looking for then?
 One of the recurring themes in many feedback posts is a suggestion
 to add/change something.
 How do we grammatically structure that
 sentence?
 Let's check!